StevenClontz/escape-pod-puzzlehunt-2016/pages/0-toftoy.md

 plaque in front of that building.* Remember, if you ever feel like you're off the correct path, check for hints on the [Twttr][Twitter] or [FB][Facebook] ARPAnet protocols using your handheld computer.

 Also, for security reasons, *you must locate all my Mission Briefings hidden around the city to complete this mission*.
+So, make sure you **take a photograph of someone on your team at each location to verify your identity at the end of the mission**.

 [Twitter]: http://twitter.com/EscapePodGame/
 [Facebook]: http://fb.com/EscapePodGame/